shernand1273/xampp_linux_launcher/readme.md

 <h1>Installing</h1>

 1. cd to target/
-2. run 'sudo dpkg -i xamp_linux_launcher.deb'
+2. run 'sudo dpkg -i xampp_linux_launcher.deb'
 3. installation is run on 'sudo' so you will need to enter your password

 <h2>Install location</h2>